tldr-pages/tldr/pages/common/hub.md

 `hub pull-request --no-edit`

+- Create a PR against a specified branch instead of the default branch:

+`hub pull-request --base {{dev}}`

 - Create a new branch with the contents of a pull request and switch to it:

 `hub pr checkout {{pr_number}}`